31 October 2020

 In French, cuisine is a type of cooking, as in English, but it also translates literally to, "kitchen."

-Above: cuisine de grandmère from a Paris cuisine
+Above: cuisine de grandmère; a Paris cuisine

-Merci A&J for an unforgettable evening
+Merci A&JM for an unforgettable evening

 2 October 2020